zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 ### `FHELinalg.apply_lookup_table` (::mlir::concretelang::FHELinalg::ApplyLookupTableEintOp)

-Returns a tensor that contains the result of a lookup table.
+Returns a tensor that contains the result of the lookup on a table.

 For each encrypted index, performs a lookup table of clear integers.